Geog 001 - Physical Geography » Spring 2022 » Module 11 Chapter 13 and 14 Quiz

 C. It must have economic value.

-D. It must be made up of inorganic substances.
+D. It must be found in nature.

 E. It must have the same chemical composition wherever found.